Visual Psychophysics - From Theory to Experiment

 The course is limited to a small group of students to allow intensive supervision.
 Successful completion of "Visual Psychophysics - From Theory to Experiment" is required for admission to a Bachelor or Master thesis or HiWi employment in the Cognitive Neuroscience Laboratory and associated Sensorimotor and Decision and Awareness groups.

-Pre-registration for this course was open until Sun April 9th 2017.
+Pre-registration for this course was open until Friday, April 17th, 2020 and was accessible through the StudIP entry for the course.

 Note: Registration via the Course homepage does not replace FlexNow registration for those of you who are admitted to the course and want to participate in the exam to receive credit for the course.